brynblack/ole/README.md

 - [License](#license)

 ## Installation
-To install and set up a OLE server, you can clone the GitHub repository and follow the following steps.
+To install and set up an OLE server, you can clone the GitHub repository and follow the following steps.

 ### Dependencies
 - Rust (MSRV should be latest for security)